Sheck Wes: Legal issues

-On January 31, 2019, Ridge Productions claimed Wes had refused to pay for the video for his forthcoming single "Mudboy".
-Ridge Productions posted the original edit of the video, with substituted audio mocking Wes and his crew for reneging on their agreement.
+On January 31, 2019, Ridge Productions claimed Fall had refused to pay for the video for his forthcoming single "Mudboy".
+Ridge Productions posted the original edit of the video, with substituted audio mocking Fall and his crew for reneging on their agreement.

-In February 2019, Wes was caught on video stalking his former partner, singer Justine Skye.
-Wes was removed from an advertising campaign for Major League Soccer in response to the allegations.
-Skye was subsequently reported to have requested a restraining order against Wes.
-Wes has denied the allegations and no charges were ever brought forward.
-Skye's one-time boyfriend, rapper GoldLink, has repeatedly insulted and criticized Wes publicly over the abuse allegations.
+In February 2019, Fall was caught on video stalking his former partner, singer Justine Skye.
+Fall was removed from an advertising campaign for Major League Soccer in response to the allegations.
+Skye was subsequently reported to have requested a restraining order against Fall.
+Fall denied the allegations, and no charges were ever brought forward.
+Skye's one-time boyfriend, rapper GoldLink, insulted and criticized Fall publicly over the abuse allegations.

-On May 21, 2020, Wes was arrested on drug and gun charges in New York.
+On May 21, 2020, Fall was arrested on drug and gun charges in New York.
 He was later released.